The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/6-handling-forms.md

   // Display welcome message
   welcomeMessage.textContent = `Welcome back, ${username}!
 Remember me: ${remember ? 'yes' : 'no'}`;

-  // In a real app, you would:
+  // In a real app, you could:
   // - Validate the password
   // - Send credentials to a server for authentication
   // - Store a session token if "remember me" is checked